edge-core/sonic-swss/tests/README.md

     ```
     sudo pytest --dvsname=vs
     ```
+    By default if number of ports in persistent DVS < 32 (needed by testbed) then test will be aborted.
+To overcome that --forcedvs option can be used.

+    ```
+    sudo pytest --dvsname=vs --forcedvs
+    ```

 5. Additionally, if you need to simulate a specific hardware platform (e.g. Broadcom or Mellanox), you can add this environment variable when starting the DVS container: